JoeUgly/How_to/README.md

 <br/><br/>
 #### Why not use VBA?
-You can and should, if you want to use this technique only at specific cells.
+You can and should, if you want to use this technique only at one specific location.
 I will supply an example of this.
 However, I was not able to figure out a way to have my VBA method apply to all cells in a column while also preserving the format I wanted to use.

 <br/><br/>
-## Let's get started
+## Detailed description

 #### Overview
 This example uses 4 industries.
 Each industry has a unique list of parameters associated with it.
 The number of parameters in each list varies (between 3 and 14).